Velox0/libclr/README.md

 <div align="center">
 <img width="60%" src="images/banner.svg"></img>
 <hr>
-<p>colourize text based on string pattern</p>
+<p>colourise text based on string pattern</p>
 </div>

 # What does it do

-Colourize any text stream with custom colours easily with string patterns
+Colourise any text stream with custom colours easily with string patterns

 # How to use colorizer